ibm-cloud-docs/satellite/link-endpoints.md

 Default {{site.data.keyword.satelliteshort}} link endpoints are created for your location's control plane cluster and for any other {{site.data.keyword.satelliteshort}}-enabled services that you run in your location.
 These default {{site.data.keyword.satelliteshort}} link endpoints are accessible only from within the {{site.data.keyword.cloud_notm}} private network.
 {: shortdesc}

-* When you set up a location, a Link endpoint of type `location` is automatically created so that the {{site.data.keyword.satelliteshort}} control plane master can communicate with and make requested changes to your location's control plane cluster.
-This endpoint is named in the format `automated-control-plane-link-<locationID>-<10_digit_hash>`.
+* When you set up a location, a Link endpoint of type `location` is automatically created so that the {{site.data.keyword.satelliteshort}} control plane master can check the health of your location's control plane cluster.
+This endpoint is named in the format `satellite-healthcheck-<location_ID>`.
 * When you set up a {{site.data.keyword.satelliteshort}}-enabled service in your location, such as a {{site.data.keyword.openshiftlong_notm}} cluster, a Link endpoint of type `location` is automatically created so that the master for the service cluster can communicate with {{site.data.keyword.cloud_notm}} and monitoring through IBM.
-This endpoint is named in the format `automated-control-plane-link-<clusterID>-<10_digit_hash>`.
+This endpoint is named in the format `automated-control-plane-link-<cluster_ID>-<10_digit_hash>`.

 Do not disable the automated control plane endpoints.
 Because these endpoints connect your location to {{site.data.keyword.cloud_notm}}, they cannot be removed.
 {: important}